nus-cs2103-AY2223S1/ip/docs/README.md

 # BetaGo User Guide
 BetaGo is a personal assistant Chatbot that can help you keep track of your various tasks!

+---

 ## Quickstart
 1. Ensure that you have **Java 11** installed on your computer.
-2. Download the latest `BetaGo.jar` file from here.
+2. Download the latest `betago.jar` file from here.
 3. Copy the file to the folder you want to use as your home folder.
 4. Double-click the file to start using BetaGo!
-5. Refer to the Command Summary table below for a quick guide on what commands you may give to BetaGo.
+5. Refer to the [Command Summary](#command-summary) table for a quick guide on what commands you may give to BetaGo.

+---

 ## Features